Redolid/HSBC_SCraper/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is a personal project and it's not licensed
 ```